BrettAF/ArrAnt-Team-Repo/Documentation/The Cost Function.md

 The data was used to create a quadratic curve fit.
 A linear curve fit had an R = 0.9913 while a quadratic curve fit had an R = 0.9983.
 This is likely due to additional rebar and gradual pour required for thicker pads.
 The numerical values within the equation below are the result of the quadratic curve fit.
 The quadratic equation is a function of antenna diameter, calculating the cost per antenna pad using the diameter vector, then multiplying that resultant vector by the quantity vector.
 The concrete_cost_per_style vector is a vector containing the total cost, in US dollars, for the concrete antenna pads, with each index representing a style.
 The Dot multiplication is used to ensure individual styles are not mixed.

-If additional data is provided this equation, particularly the portion (1E4*(0.0706* diameters.^2+2.2827*diameters-4.4419)), can be simply changed or updated based on the optimimal fit so long as diameters remains the independant variable.
+If additional data is provided, this equation, particularly the portion (1E4*(0.0706* diameters.^2+2.2827*diameters-4.4419)), can be simply changed or updated based on the optimimal fit so long as diameters remains the independant variable.
 ```
 concrete_cost_per_style = quantity.*(1E4*(0.0706*diameters.^2+2.2827*diameters-4.4419)); %$
 ```